What is the mission of the Folk Festival?

 Upon entry to the Folk Festival, each visitor is given a Folk Festival guide in the form of a reproduction turn of the century newspaper, The Intelligencer.
 This guide includes a map of the grounds, times of the special exhibits, a schedule for the stage programs, as well as informational articles to enhance your visit.
-And for all elementary age children a Children's Guide to the Folk Festival will be available.
+For all elementary age children, A Kid's Guide to the Goschenhoppen Folk Festival will be available.

 Are Group Rates Available?